ACloudGuru-Resources/az-500/disk-encrypt/README.md

 ```
 * Confirm encryption of virtual machines when prompted
 * Encryption can take up to 15 minutes per virtual machine

+### Shut down machines

+* You will need your virtual machines for a later lab
+* Once encryption is complete, shut down the virtual machines to minimize cost